BardicDefense/purple-hack/README.md

 such as magic, poison, or disease.
 A creature can always choose to fail a saving throw.
 The player rolls 1d20 and adds the modifier of any relevant ability score or situational modifiers.
-On a 14 or higher, the save succeeds; the exception is saves for instant-death effects (known as "death saves"); their default save is 11.
+On a 14 or higher, the save succeeds; the exception is saves for instant-death effects (known as “death saves”); their default save is 11.
 A natural 20 always saves, and a natural 1 always fails.
 See also [item saving throws](#item-saving-throws).

 **Save Bonuses**: Characters gain a +1 save bonus for every 2 full Hit Dice they have.

----

 # Combat

 ## Surprise

-Each party unaware of the other's presence rolls to see if they're surprised.
+Each party unaware of the other’s presence rolls to see if they’re surprised.
 One player rolls for the party as a whole, and the referee rolls for each other side.